 You must have had some unusual requests?

 I had a customer who wanted 365 buttons on her wedding dress!
-Another bride loved Pooh Bear, so I embroidered him on a large button with beads for a nose.
+Another bride loved Winne the Pooh Bear, so I embroidered him on a large button with beads for a nose.
 I never saw the finished dress but I have never forgotten that.

 What does the future hold for Taylors?